 The pitch of your roof means finding out how steep your roof is, the steeper the roof pitch, the more dangerous the job.
 This is a significant reason to hire a professional.
 Each year, thousands of people end up in emergency rooms due to falls from their roof.

 Looking at the danger side of the estimate, the height of your roof plays into this cost.
-The higher your roof is, the farther the fall.
-If you’re re-roofing a single story home, your estimate may be less than if you’re re-roofing a 3 story home.
+The higher your roof is, the farther they fall.
+If you’re re-roofing a single-story home, your estimate may be less than if you’re re-roofing a 3 story home.

 Selecting Roofing Materials